HackYourFuture/JavaScript3/Week1/MAKEME.md

 <small>Note the query string `?per_page=100` in the above URL.
 If you don't specify this query string you will only get the first 30 repositories (the default `per_page` is 30).
 HackYourFuture has more than 30 repositories but less than 100.</small>

-The returned JSON data contains some basic information about each repository, such as `name`, `full_name`, `description` etc. There are also many properties that contain URLs to obtain detail information about certain aspects of the repository.
+The returned JSON data contains some basic information about each repository, such as `name`, `full_name`, `description` etc. There are also many properties that contain URLs that can be used to obtain detail information about certain aspects of the repository.

 #### 2.2.2 Get contributor information for a repository